-Lesser Known Birding Hotspots: Goose Pond FWA in Indiana
+Lesser Known Birding Hotspot: Goose Pond FWA in Indiana

-Goose Pond FWA has only existed for about 15 years and prior to being restored, it was open farm land.
+Goose Pond FWA in Indiana has only existed for about 20 years.
+Prior to being restored, it was open farm land.
 When the Natural Resources Conservation Service got a conservation easement on the property, they started to restore 7,000 acres of land to its original wetland state.
 In 2005, the Indiana Department of Natural Resources purchased 8,064 acres of land including all of the 7,200 acre restoration area.
-The result has been the creation of one of the top birding hotspots in all of the Midwest.
+The result has been the creation of one of the top birding hotspots in the Midwest.

-I was lucky enough to be living only about an hour away from this property during some of the early stages of the restoration project and visited the area often to check on the progress and to see if the birds were starting to return to the wetland.
-I was quite surprised to see how quickly many wetland species returned to the area.
+I was lucky enough to be living only about an hour away from this property during some of the early stages of the restoration project.
+I visited the area often to check on the progress and to see if the birds were starting to return to the wetland.
+Many wetland species quickly returned to the area.
 Having been drained for about 100 years, I was expecting a years long process of the birds attempting to find the area again.
 Instead, they return almost immediately to suitable habitat.

-Migrating shorebirds began to use the area right away and the resulting species list has been incredible.
-From thousands of yellowlegs to extreme rarities such as Spotted Redshank, you never really know what you might find during shorebird migration.
-A large population of Black-necked Stilts also breed on the property now.
+Migrating shorebirds began to use the area right away.
+The resulting species list has been incredible.
+From thousands of yellowlegs to extreme rarities such as spotted redshank, you never really know what you might find during shorebird migration.
+A large population of Black-necked stilts also breed on the property now.

-Marsh and grassland nesting birds have found Goose Pond and spring mornings are filled with the songs of birds setting up territories and finding mates.
-Henslow’s and Grasshopper Sparrows are abundant and Marsh and Sedge Wrens can be found with a little more work.
-Dickcissels can also be found throughout the property and Blue Grosbeaks are present in the proper habitat.
+Marsh and grassland nesting birds have found Goose Pond.
+Spring mornings are filled with the songs of birds setting up territories and finding mates.
+Henslow’s and grasshopper sparrows are abundant and marsh and sedge wrens can be found with a little more work.
+Dickcissels can also be found throughout the property and blue grosbeaks are present in the proper habitat.